yupeshekhonov/addresses_docs/docs.md

 #### collectionId

 This method checks whether a number is a token id.
-The method returns `true` when this is so, and throws an error when the validation fails.

 ``` ts
 collectionId: (collectionId: number) => boolean